-The quantity and wealth of information that can be gathered from sequencing data have increased tremendously from Sanger sequencing to next generation sequencing (NGS), while there is a precipitous drop in the cost of sequencing.1 Several new sequencing technologies have been developed in the recent years, with some enabling sequencing of even single DNA molecules.
-Sequencing using nanopores, tiny apertures on the cell membrane, offer several advantages over existing technologies that use sensitive optics or complex preparation methods to detect DNA sequences.
+The quantity and wealth of information that can be gathered from sequencing data has increased tremendously from Sanger sequencing to Next Generation Sequencing (NGS), with a corresponding precipitous drop in the cost of sequencing1.
+Several new sequencing technologies have been developed in recent years, some of which enable the sequencing of single DNA molecules.
+Sequencing using nanopores, tiny apertures on the cell membrane, offers several advantages over existing technologies that use optical or pH change methods to detect DNA sequences.

-The technology combines the power of nanopores to distinguish between different biological molecules with a cost-effective semiconductor based electronic system.
-At the heart of the technology is the biological nanopore, a protein pore embedded in a membrane and the brains of the technology lie in the electronics of a semiconductor integrated circuit and proprietary tag chemistry.
-Electronic sensor technology embedded in the chip enables automatic membrane assembly and nanopore insertion while allowing for active control of individual sensors on the circuit.
-Each nanopore has a DNA replication enzyme, or polymerase, tethered to it and positioned near the pore entrance.
-This positioning is an integral component of the tag chemistry, which consists of modified nucleotides, each carrying tags of a different size specific to each of the four bases that make up the genetic code.
+Nanopore-based sequencing technology detects the unique electrical signals of different molecules as they pass through the nanopore with a semiconductor-based electronic detection system.
+This technology makes for a high throughput, cost effective sequencing solution.
+At the heart of the technology is the biological nanopore, a protein pore embedded in a membrane, while the brains of the technology lie in the electronics of a semiconductor integrated circuit and proprietary chemistries.
+The electronic sensor technology embedded in the chip enables automatic membrane assembly and nanopore insertion, while allowing for active control of individual sensors on the circuit.

 Different sequencing chemistries can be paired with the nanopore and electronic sensor technology to enable high throughput, high accuracy sequencing with faster time-to-data.
 The main challenge with nanopore-based sequencing is to ensure accurate single molecule base calls, which remains an inherent limitation of current nanopore systems.